-Once the last of summer’s flowers have faded, it’s tempting to discard the plants, store the baskets behind the shed, and give up until spring.
+Once the last of summer’s flowers have faded, it’s tempting to discard the plants, store the hanging baskets behind the shed, and give up until spring.
 But that would be to miss out on the colour, texture and form offered by dwarf evergreen shrubs and winter perennials, annuals and bulbs.

 My own hanging baskets are limping sadly towards the end of autumn.
 The trailing Nasturtium ‘Milkmaid’ is still blooming bravely in the face of the chill November breeze, but my petunias are disintegrating and the verbena has just closed its final flower spike.
 Replacing these fading blooms is a quick and easy November task that will ensure cheerful colour and interest during the chill months to come.
-Here are two of my favourite winter hanging basket schemes for inspiration.
+Here are two of my favourite winter hanging basket colour schemes for inspiration.

 Lime green and gold hanging basket

 Create a warm atmosphere on even the coldest day with bright lime green and variegated gold foliage.
 Dwarf Lemon Cypress (Cupressus ‘Goldcrest’) adds height to the centre of a hanging basket with striking lime green foliage and a conical shape.
 Slender sweet flag grass (Acorus gramineus ‘Ogon’) is another option to add height to a container display.
 Its soft semi-evergreen lime leaves cascade from the centre of the basket and blend beautifully with other lime foliage or darker colours, like the smaller black mondo grass (Ophiopogon planiscapus ‘Nigrescens’.)

 Add heuchera foliage for interesting shapes and colours – one of my favourite varieties is ‘Marmalade’ which has lime green and brown leaves that mature to warm oranges and pinks.
 Or try the heucherella trailing collection for a mix of lime, red and purple leaves that will cover the edges of the basket and soften the display.